PDrifting/CBookDraft/book.markdown

 <sup>**NOTE [1]:** *Type char is unique from all other types.
 It has three unique states -- char, signed char, and unsigned char.
 None of these equate to each other.
 According to the C Standard char will be guaranteed to hold a single character/byte worth of data.
 Function arguments that expect char will complain if you try to pass a signed or unsigned variant instead.*</sup>

-<sup>**NOTE [2]:** *If the hex specifier is used for any unsigned integer Data Type it will be cast to unsigned char and only display one 8-bit.
+<sup>**NOTE [2]:** *If the hex specifier is used for any unsigned integer Data Type it will be cast to an unsigned char and only display one byte of information.
 The hex and octal specifiers can only be used to represent integer Data Types.
 Floating Point Data Types require special pointer twiddling.
 You will get strange output trying to use either of the conversion specifiers otherwise.*</sup>

 Alright, now we have a table of nightmares and the basic knowledge to start tackling some basic output.
 Let's write some examples.
 The following examples will expand on topics missed above and cover a more complete set of examples based on all topics we have covered so far.
-Get ready, there's going to be a lot.

 [Return to Index](#index)